 Sit comfortably on the cable seated machine with your feet slightly bent on the foot platform.
 And lean forward to grab the V-bar double-grip attachment.
 Next, lean back and keep your back upright with your arms extended while limiting momentum; row the V-bar towards your chest.

-Benefits of Training Your Back
+Benefits of the Best Back Exercises

 Your back is composed of essential muscles–lats, erector spinae, and rhomboids–that play a vital role in keeping your frame together.
 Without solid back muscles, walking and standing upright would be difficult.
 So it’s imperative for good posture (3).